KajJagtenberg/eventdb/README.md

 EventflowDB is a database designed with Event Sourcing in mind.

+The current version is subject to change and the API may break at any time.
+Be advised.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.